-The objection to permitting American ships to carry on the high seas supplies (other than arms, ammu- come only in the past few years. nition and implements of war which are specifically embargoed at the outbreak of the war anyhow) is that enemy submarines might torpedo them, or enemy warships capture them.
+The objection to permitting American ships to carry on the high seas supplies (other than arms, ammunition and implements of war which are specifically embargoed at the outbreak of the war anyhow) is that enemy submarines might torpedo them, or enemy warships capture them.
 Either would involve the United States in the same sort of difficulty with the belligerent figuring in the episode that involved it with Germany during the period of American neutrality in the World war.

 On the Great Lakes, they point out, there would be no hostile war vessels.
 The goods would be bound from United States ports to Canadian ports.
-Every one might know that they were bound ultimately for another destination-perhaps to one of the belligerents-but there would be no opportunity for any "incident" to arise which might embroil the United States in whatever international conflict was going on at the
+Every one might know that they were bound ultimately for another destination-perhaps to one of the belligerents-but there would be no opportunity for any "incident" by any other lighthouse in height or to arise which might embroil the United States in whatever international conflict was going on at the

-On the whole, however, the "compromise" seems to have been a sweeping victory for the senators who fought and won, in their branch So the public attitude was that of congress, the fight for the cash in marine signal lights for many and carry neutrality program.
+On the whole, however, the "compromise" seems to have been a sweeping victory for the senators who fought and won, in their branch open fire.
+No progress was made So the public attitude was that of congress, the fight for the cash in marine signal lights for many